 The Importance of User Feedback – 3 Misuses of Pen Devices

-By: David Orenstein, Product Development Engineer for Gilero
+Written By: David Orenstein, Human Factors Engineer for Gilero

 It can be difficult sometimes to see the value in usability testing.
 As devices are developed they seem so simple to the engineering team developing them; or the complexities are so justified it wouldn’t make sense to do it any other way.
 Often it is true that the final design is essential in order for the commercial device to be effective even if it is complex.
 That does not mean that the final design is intuitive to its target user group who lacks an understanding of why the device was designed the way it is.
 To make my point more tangible, let’s consider pen injectors.
 A study published in April of 2017 titled Errors in the Administration Technique of Insulin Pen Devices: A result of Insufficient Education, outlines three use cases that are described and analyzed.
 The full article may be found on the National Center for Biotechnology Information website, but I will summarize the three use cases for you here to drive my point: